Understanding Dynamic and Static Dashboards on ENA.

 This video helps you to understand the differences between dynamic and static dashboards on ENA Entuity Network Analytics.

-This article provides you with the basic concepts of Dynamic Dashboards and Static Dashboards and deep insights into how to distinguish those on ENA Entuity Network Analytics to better control network management.
+This article helps you to understand both Dynamic and Static Dashboards on Entuity Network Analytics (ENA) and how to distinguish them to better control your network management.

-Entuity Network Analytics
+- Entuity Network Analytics

-Both dynamic and static dashboards refer to the way in which information has displayed.
-The setting for these are shown in the dashboard types menu and is available when you’re creating a new or editing an existing dashboard.
+Both Dynamic and Static Dashboards refer to the way in which information has displayed.
+The setting for these are shown in the Dashboard Types menu and is available when you’re creating a new or editing an existing dashboard.

-Dynamic dashboards are context specific where the contents will reflect the current context that you have selected in the Explorer.
-These dashboards can be applied to views, devices and other components.
+Dynamic Dashboards are context specific where the contents will reflect the current context that you have selected in the Explorer.
+These dashboards can be applied to Views, Devices and other components.

-Both dynamic and Static dashboards provide efficient methods to display information about your network.
+Both Dynamic and Static Dashboards provide efficient methods to display information about your network.

 But they have some key differences:

-- Static dashboards don’t have a context and are only displayed when you’re in the my network view.
+- Static Dashboards don’t have a context and are only displayed when you’re in the My Network View.

-- Dynamic dashboards are context specific and will display data based on your current context whether this is a view, device or other components.
+- Dynamic Dashboards are context specific and will display data based on your current context whether this is a View, Device or other components.